ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain.
+         <h3>Tonight</h3>Rain showers.
 Cloudy, with a low around 36.
-Northeast wind 6 to 12 mph, with gusts as high as 21 mph.
-Chance of precipitation is 100%.<br></div>
+East northeast wind 7 to 12 mph, with gusts as high as 18 mph.
+Chance of precipitation
+         is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Rain.
+         <h3>Monday</h3>Rain showers before 2pm.
 Cloudy, with a high near 47.
-East northeast wind 6 to 10 mph, with gusts as high as 18 mph.
-Chance of precipitation
+East northeast wind 5 to 10 mph, with gusts as high as 18 mph.
+Chance
-         is 80%.<br></div>
+         of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Rain showers likely.
+         <h3>Monday Night</h3>Rain showers likely after 2am.
 Mostly cloudy.
 Low around 43, with temperatures rising to around 47 overnight.
+East northeast
-East wind 2 to 7 mph.
+         wind around 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of rain showers.
 Mostly cloudy, with a high near 71.
-South wind 8 to 14 mph, with gusts as high as 24 mph.
-Chance
+South southeast wind 6 to 14 mph, with gusts as high as 24 mph.
-         of precipitation is 40%.<br></div>
+         Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">